atet/programming/README.md

 **Estimated time to completion: 15 minutes**

 * This introduction to programming only covers what's absolutely necessary to get you up and running (no prior experience necessary)
-* You are here because **you're tired of repetitive tasks that you know can be automated**
-* We will be using **R Programming Language** to perform basic operations; advanced material is not covered here
+* We will be using **R Programming Language** to learn the critical building blocks of computer science

 --------------------------------------------------------------------------------------------------